7targets/7targets-docs/_posts/2023-02-08-how-to-send-an-attachment-like-videos-photos-in-email.md

 date: 2023-02-08
 title: How to send an attachment, videos or photos in the email?
 # video_id: 6xyI5NNCCmc
-description: How to stop sending off further messages other than Unsubscribe
+description: How to send an attachment, videos or photos in the email
 type: How-to
 # sidebar: